Fuenfgeld/2022TeamBDataEngineeringBC/README.md

 This is a repository for a Data Engineering Tutorial.
 This repository contains the data, code and presentations to teach our fellow students, or other people who are interested in SQLite about the basics of SQLite.
 The main part is the transformation of an unknown table sctructure into a star schema.

-All our resources, including the tutorial can be found in our [Skript](https://github.com/Fuenfgeld/2022TeamBDataEngineeringBC/wiki/Skript).
+The exercises can be found [here](https://colab.research.google.com/github/Fuenfgeld/2022TeamBDataEngineeringBC/blob/main/Workshop.ipynb)
+The solutions for the exercises are available under [this](https://github.com/Fuenfgeld/2022TeamBDataEngineeringBC/blob/main/loesung_workshop.ipynb) link.